Hasina will return once democracy is restored: Joy

 He also alleged that Pakistan's ISI fuelled the unrest in Bangladesh.

-He added that the Indian government must "build up international pressure" for swift restoration of democracy in Bangladesh, PTI reported.
+He said the Indian government must "build up international pressure" for swift restoration of democracy in Bangladesh, PTI reported.

 Joy said although 76-year-old Hasina would definitely return to Bangladesh, it is not yet decided whether she will be back as a "retired or active" politician.